BangHLiam/BangHLiam/README.md

 I'm studying for the bachelor degree in Computer Science in King Mongkut's University Of Technology North Bangkok <br>
 Now I'm looking for company in Thailand to be internship. <br>

-I interested in Back-end developer and Fullstack developer.

 #### SKILL
 - HTML5
 - CSS